lizmat/raku-all-modules/IanTayler/MinG/README.md

 STRUCTURE
 =========

-As of now there are four (sub)modules: MinG, MinG::S13, MinG::S13::Logic and MinG::From::Text.
+As of now there are five (sub)modules: MinG, MinG::S13, MinG::S13::Logic, MinG::EDMG and MinG::From::Text.

 In MinG, you'll find the necessary classes and subroutines for creating descriptions of Minimalist Grammars.
 It's not of much use by itself unless you're planning to implement your own parser/etc. and want to save yourself the time of having to define classes and useful functions.

 In MinG::S13, you'll find Stabler's (2013) "Two models of minimalist, incremental syntactic analysis" parser.
 Currently, this parser analyses all possibilities, while Stabler's parser discards low-probability derivations.
 There's a helper submodule called MinG::S13::Logic.

+MinG::EDMG is currently under construction.
+To check what has been implemented already, you can view the milestone "EDMG Implementation".

 Finally, in MinG::From::Text you'll find a parser that creates MinG::Grammar-s out of text descriptions of MGs.